-- Many states and utilities across the Northwest have enacted electric vehicle incentives and rebate programs to spur adoption.
-As such, EV demand is the largest demand driver of peak demand growth in the region adding 8 GW to the peak demand by 2040 - Electrification of heating is also a key driver of demand in the Northwest beginning in the 2030's, which adds around 4 GW by 2040 - Large load is a modest contributor to load growth, coming entirely from datacenters - The region is poised for strong economic and demographic expansion; however, energy efficiency measures neutralize growth coming from non-electrification components of demand
+- Many states and utilities across the Northwest have enacted EV incentives and rebate programs to spur adoption.
+Electric vehicle demand is the largest demand driver of peak demand growth in the region. - Electrification of heating is also a key driver of demand in the Northwest beginning in the 2030's - Large load is a smaller contributor to load growth, coming entirely from datacenters - The region is poised for strong economic and demographic expansion; however, energy efficiency measures neutralize growth coming from non-electrification components of demand